 - Mark Cochrane, CEO at Lightneer

 In fact, each Thursday, we have a weekly call with Supersonic where we discuss new ideas for creatives and levels in the game, Bazooka Boy’s performance, and new game concepts.
-And between those calls, we’re chatting on Slack to various contacts at Supersonic, like their monetisation manager, publishing manager, UA team, and game designer.
-We are given access to a really broad cross-functional team with Supersonic on a weekly basis and openly share game data related to user acquisition, retention and monetisation.
+And between those calls, we’re chatting on Slack to various contacts at Supersonic, like their monetization manager, publishing manager, UA team, and game designer.
+We are given access to a really broad cross-functional team with Supersonic on a weekly basis and openly share game data related to user acquisition, retention and monetization.
 This is a really refreshing approach that underpins the success of our partnership.